gitrsi/cyberops.zone/resources/Cyber Threat Intelligence/CTI_Strategy.md

 ### Risk Treatment

 - Prioritization of Controls & Detections
-    - CTI-driven insights focus investment on controls that protect against relevant threats (e.g., endpoint hardening if targeting includes ransomware with initial access via phishing).
+    - CTI-driven insights focus investment on controls that protect against relevant threats.
-    - Use threat intelligence to build or refine detections and alert logic (based on known TTPs).
+    - Use threat intelligence to build or refine detections and alert logic.
 - Tailored Awareness Training
-    - CTI helps tailor security awareness to the most common attack methods.
+    - CTI helps tailor security awareness to the most relevant attack methods.

 ### Communication and Reporting